simonberner/githubfollowme/README.md

 - Upload in TestFlight?
 - No crashes (handling of optionals?)
 - Testing: Unit-Tests?
 How well are the test activities documented?
 Real-Device Testing?
+- Is [Automatic Reference Counting](https://docs.swift.org/swift-book/LanguageGuide/AutomaticReferenceCounting.html) taken into account for instances of classes?
+(Structs an enums are value types!)
 - Answers to questions like:
     - Why did you implement the App the way you did?
     - What are your learnings in building this App?